LarsJK/ObjectiveLibModbus/README.md

-# ObjectiveLibModbus
+# SwiftLibModbus

-This is an Objective-C wrapper class for the [*libmodbus library*](http://libmodbus.org).
+This is a Swift wrapper class for the [*libmodbus library*](http://libmodbus.org).
 The wrapper is free to use for anyone (GNU Lesser Public License).

 The wrapper only supports TCP for now.
 It does not wrap all of the libmodbus functions.
 I recommend reading the libmodbus documentation if you are missing some features.
 Chances are libmodbus already supports it!
 If you modify or extend the code, please contribute back!